How To Start a Profitable Travel Blog: A Step by Step Guide

 For a long time, I believed that I had to work a 9 to 5 at a respectable organization to be a responsible adult.
 Isn’t that what we’re all told?
 Fast-forward 3 years, and I’ve done a complete 180.
 After working office jobs in both the private and nonprofit sectors, I learned that I don’t have the personality, stamina, or temperament to work long hours for someone else.
 I absolutely despised being an employee!
 Sitting in a cubicle and taking orders from a superior was soul-crushing for a fiercely independent, nomadic spirit like me.

-In the months before I quit my job, I did a lot of soul searching to figure out my next move.
+In the months before I quit my job, I did a lot of soul-searching to figure out my next move.
 What am I good at?
 Which projects would I do for free?
 What would make me excited to wake up every morning?
 I was completely honest with myself.
 Through this process, I decided that I wanted to create a career combining my love for writing and travel while helping others in a meaningful way.
 That’s how Somto Seeks was born.
 In just 9 months, I went from working as a nonprofit fundraiser to working with major travel and lifestyle brands.
 I want to show you that you too can create a profitable travel blog and live the life you’ve always wanted.

 If you’re thinking of starting a blog, start with these two steps.
 You want to make sure you’re in it for the right reasons.

-Decide why you really want to start a blog
+Decide why you really want to start a travel blog

 Take the time to do some serious soul-searching.
 You need to find a compelling reason to start and continue to grow your blog.
 Trust me.
 There will be times when you want to pull your hair/braids/weave out and scream, especially in the beginning.
 Without a compelling why driving you, YOU WILL QUIT.
 That’s almost guaranteed.
 Creating a successful blog is a time-consuming, long-term commitment.